Neely's Landing--The Rise and Fall of a Mississippi River Town

 Neely's Landing saw another change during 1957: the closing of the Hines Store.
 Jackie Parker-Huckstep of Georgia, a former Neely's resident, still has two handbills circulated in 1957 by Norman and Mattie Hines Hockenberry.

 One of the letters suggests the Neely's post office would close on October 18 at 6:00 pm.
-The letter asked for patrons to notify relatives, business, and magazines of the office's closing.
+The letter asked for patrons to notify relatives, businesses, and magazines of the office's closing.
 All mail formerly received at Neely's would then go to the post office in Jackson, and the mail would still be delivered on the usual route.

 The second handbill Jackie Parker has tells what happened to the store and the post office.
 A portion of the handbill text follows: